aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 should inquire about local groups or initiatives for faculty, staff and graduate student researchers.
-These types of networks offer institutional knowledge exchange, both historical and contemporary, which can be useful technically, but are especially helpful for understanding the institutional atmosphere.
+These types of networks offer institutional knowledge exchange, both historical and contemporary, which can not only be useful technically, but also are especially helpful for understanding the institutional atmosphere.
 In addition to these more formal networking opportunities, there may also be less formal intra- or inter-departmental events such as luncheon meetings with colleagues, and